 I needn’t have worried.
 While the boat was full, it wasn’t crowded.
 I did have a small moment of panic as I realized Brenna was no longer at my side.
 She had found a spot at the rear corner with a group of girls who were clearly younger and more hip than I. I could hear her chattering happily with them as they all watched for Fungi.

 We didn’t wait long for Fungi to appear at the side of the boat.
 True to what we were told, he seemed to have a liking for the orange boat.

 As we gazed into the sparkling water of Dingle Harbour, we could see Fungi approaching, swimming beside the boat.
 He would appear and then veer off , leaving us to wonder where he went.
 Rising from the water in the distance, often far from where we thought he would be, Fungi seemed to enjoy his watery game of ‘hide and seek’.
-He seemed especially happy when the boat picked up speed, racing beside us, almost grinning as he broke through the surface.
+He seemed especially happy when the boat picked up speed, racing beside us, he seemed to be grinning as he broke through the surface.

-The tour lasted an hour and even after nearly continuous sighting of Fungi, the girls wished we could have stayed with him longer.
+The Dingle Dolphin Boat Tour lasted an hour and even after nearly continuous sighting of Fungi, the girls wished we could have stayed with him longer.
 I wished for an even closer experience with this beautiful mammal who seems to have adopted people as his pod and brings such joy to everyone who sees him.

 So you know: Payment for the Fungi Dingle Dolphin Boat Tours is made after the tour is finished.
 If you don’t see Fungi you don’t pay.

 Up Close & Personal Early Morning RIB Tour

 As I mentioned above, I left our first Fungi tour wishing for a closer experience.
 Though it took a few years for us to return to Dingle, when we did the first thing on my agenda was an Up Close & Personal tour on a RIB (rigid-hulled inflatable boat).